redsk/neo_concept/README.md

 Optionally, it is possible to perform Part-Of-Speech (POS) tagging of the two concepts within the surface text of every relation by means of the Stanford CoreNLP software.

 - NEW!: Check out [Neo_Wordnet](https://github.com/redsk/neo_wordnet) to import Wordnet into neo4j!
+- NEW!: Check out [Neo_Merger](https://github.com/redsk/neo_merger) to import Conceptnet and Wordnet into the same neo4j graph!

 Pre-Requisites
 --------------